top of page

-IT band pain syndrome is a common condition faced by long distance runners.
+Iliotibial (IT) band syndrome is a common condition faced by long distance runners.
 It is characterized by pain in the lateral side of the knee.
 While many people rely on stretching and rolling the lateral thigh to alleviate their pain, these methods are often not effective, and in some cases can make the pain worse.
 In this blog post, we will discuss what you should be doing instead to successfully treat IT band pain.

 Understanding IT Band Pain Syndrome

-Before we dive into the reasons why stretching/rolling is not always effective in managing IT band pain, it is essential to understand the condition.
 The IT band is a thick band of connective tissue that runs from the hip to the knee, and it helps to stabilize the knee joint during movement.
 IT band pain syndrome occurs when the IT band becomes inflamed or irritated, resulting in pain and discomfort in the outside of the knee.

 Stretching and Rolling: Why They Are Not Always Effective